 How much RAM

-8GB of RAM: Only if you are editing smaller than 1080p projects or are ok with closing down other Programs that are using up precious RAM in the background.
+8GB of RAM: Only if you are editing smaller than 1080p projects or are ok with closing down other Programs that are using up lots of your RAM in the background.

 16GB of RAM: Good for editing 1080p – 4K 8bit Projects, with minor usage of Background Programs

-32GB of RAM: Good for any type of editing with heavy use of background hogs, such as after effects or editing large images in photoshop.
+32GB of RAM: Good for any type of editing with heavy use of background hogs, such as editing large images in photoshop.

-64GB or more: This is recommended if you are editing 8K footage in 10bit or more and rely heavily on having several RAM hogging Programs open at once.
+64GB or more: This is recommended if you are editing 8K footage in 10bit or more and rely heavily on having several RAM hogging Programs open at once such as After Effects.

 Video Editing Rendering Speed